Hatching chicks: the third week of incubation, days 14 - 19.

 What does candling show us during this stage?

 You can see here how the embryo is now filling a large part of the egg.

 Candling at this point provides a view of the vein - just above the air cell - moving quite energetically as the chick positions itself for hatching.
 Compare this view with the diagram here.

 The embryo is now so big that the top part of the egg looks completely dark and only a few veins are visible at the air cell end.

 This picture shows the air cell very clearly but not much else.
-The air cell by now has grown enough to allow the hatching chick to take its first breath there, and the chick is filling the entire rest of the egg.
+The air cell by now has grown enough to allow the hatching chick to take its first breath there.
+The chick is filling the entire rest of the egg.

 There are no further candling photographs after

 this point because the eggs need to be left alone so the chicks can